Polar Bear (furniture): History

 The sofa arose out of biomorphic designs that Royère created for furniture for his mother's apartment on the Rue du Faubourg Saint-Honoré in Paris.
 The Polar Bear sofa was initially met with limited success but became increasingly popular in the 1950s.
 It was first shown in public at the Art et Industrie exhibition "La Résidence Française".

-The pieces have risen in popularity in recent years, and individual sofas now sell for more than $500,000.
-In 2016, the action record for a Polar Bear sofa was set when one sold for $754,000 at Phillips in New York.
+The pieces have risen in popularity in recent years, with individual sofas selling for more than $500,000.
+In 2016, the auction record for a Polar Bear sofa was established at $754,000 at Phillips in New York.
 The Parisian dealer Patrick Seguin sold a set of the Polar Bear sofa and two chairs for $1 million in the 2010s.
 An authorized re-edition of the Polar Bear sofa has never been permitted.
 Original customers could commission the manufacture of an individual Polar Bear sofa or a pair of armchairs, with the three pieces also available as a set.
 Only 150 sets were manufactured between 1947 and 1967, with a further 150 sofas and 150 pairs of chairs.

 After the pieces' unveiling, the Shah of Iran Mohammad Reza Pahlavi bought several chairs for his daughter Princess Shahnaz's Tehran home, France's Minister of Foreign Affairs commissioned two chairs for his office in Helsinki.